-Principle Number Best Practice Recommendation Compliance Reason for Non-Compliance 2.2 A listed entity should have and disclose a Board skills matrix setting out the mix of skill and diversity that the Board currently has or is looking to achieve in its membership.
-Refer page 7 Complied 2.3 A listed entity should disclose: (a) the names of the Directors considered by the Board to be independent Directors; (b) if a Director has an interest, position, association or relationship of the type described in Box 2.3 of the Recommendations but the Board is of the opinion that it does not compromise the independence of the Director, the nature of the interest, position, association or relationship in question and an explanation of why the Board is of that opinion; and (c) the length of service of each Director.
-Refer page 8 Complied 2.4 A majority of the Board of a listed entity should be independent Directors.
+Principle Number Best Pr actice Recommendation Compliance Reason for Non-Compliance 2.2 A listed entity should have and disclose a Board skills matrix setting out the mix of skill and diversity that the Board currently has or is looking to achieve in its membership.
+Complied 2.3 A listed entity should disclose: (a) the names of the Directors considered by the Board to be independent Directors; (b) if a Director has an interest, position, association or relationship of the type described in Box 2.3 of the Recommendations but the Board is of the opinion that it does not compromise the independence of the Director, the nature of the interest, position, association or relationship in question and an explanation of why the Board is of that opinion; and (c) the length of service of each Director.
+Refer page 8 Complied 2.4 A majori ity of the Board of a listed entity should be independent Directors.
 Refer page 7-8 Complied 2.5 The chair of the Board of a listed entity should be an independent Director, and in particular, should not be the same person as the CEO of the entity.
-Refer page 8 Complied 2.6 A listed entity should have a program for inducting new Directors and provide appropriate professional development opportunities for Directors to develop and maintain the skills and knowledge needed to perform their roles as Directors effectively.
-Refer page 8 Complied 3.
-A listed entity should act ethically and responsibly 3.1 A listed entity should have a code of conduct for its Directors, senior executives and employees and disclose that code or summary of it.
+Refer page 8-9 Complied 2.6 A listed entity should have a program for inducting new Directors and provide appropriate professional development opportunities for Directors to develop and maintain the skills and knowledge needed to perform their roles as Directors effectively.
+Refer page 9-10 Complied 3.
+A listed entity should act ethically and responsibly 3.1 entity should have a code of conduct for its Directors, senior res and employees and disclose that code or summary of it.
 Refer page 10 Complied 4.
-Safeguard Integrity In Corporate Reporting 4.1 The Board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive Directors and a majority of whom are independent Directors; and (2) is chaired by an independent Director, who is not the chair of the Board; and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings.; or (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
-Refer pages 10 - 11 Complied 4.2 The Board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
-Refer page 11 Complied 4.3 A listed entity that has an AGM should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.
+Safeguard Integrity In Corporate Reporting 4.1 (a) have (1) (2) and (3) (4) (5) (b) if it continues approximately appro ard of a listed entity should: a an audit committee which: has at least three members, all of whom are non-executive Directors and a majority of whom are independent Directors; and is chaired by an independent Director, who is not the chair of the Board; disclose: the charter of the committee; the relevant qualifications and experience of the members of the committee; and in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings.; or does not have an audit committee, disclose that fact and the tesses it employs that independently verify and safeguard the grity of its corporate reporting, including the processes for the bintment and removal of the external auditor and the rotation of audit engagement partner.
+Refer pages 11 - 12 Complied 4.2 The Board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+Refer page 12 Complied 4.3 attends entity that has an AGM should ensure that its external auditor its AGM and is available to answer questions from security relevant to the audit.
 Refer page 12 Complied